-- .1 The number of sails on board during a regatta series or race shall be five: #1, #2, and #3 genoas, mainsail and spinnaker.
-A second spinnaker may be carried on board, but only used if the primary spinnaker is damaged. - .2 A local fleet may adopt, for local racing only, a rule to carry additional sail or sails such as a storm jib for heavy wind areas, or when sailing in long distance or offshore events. - .3 Alteration or substitution of sails during a regatta series is not permitted.
+- .1 The number of sails on board during a regatta series or race shall be four: #1, and #3 genoas, mainsail and spinnaker.
+A second spinnaker may be carried on board, but only used if the primary spinnaker is damaged.
+The #2 is optional. - .2 A local fleet may adopt, for local racing only, a rule to carry additional sail or sails such as a storm jib for heavy wind areas, or when sailing in long distance or offshore events. - .3 Alteration or substitution of sails during a regatta series is not permitted.
 A sail damaged beyond repair may be replaced with the approval of the host fleet measurer or event organizer, as appropriate. - .4 Except as provided herein, each class sail may be replaced a maximum of once in a calendar year.
 If a new sail is damaged beyond repair, it may be replaced only with the approval of the local fleet governing body.
-Local fleets may further limit replacement of sails and restrict the use of old sails after they are replaced. - 6.3 Pumping of the spinnaker guy or halyard under any conditions is prohibited.
-Pumping of the spinnaker sheet or main sail is restricted to one pump per major wave. - 6.4 Safety Gear and Equipment.
-In addition to safety equipment required by Coast Guard and local regulations, the following equipment shall be carried onboard for one design racing. - · Permanently installed navigation lights in working order - · Fixed non-electric compass - · Fog horn - · Two water resistant flashlights - Two fire extinguishers of type and capacity required by local and Coast Guard regulations - · PFD for each member of the crew - · One throw-able lifesaving device within reach of the helmsman - · Equipment capable of disconnecting or severing the standing rigging - · First Aid Kit and manual
+Local fleets may further limit replacement of sails and restrict the use of old sails after they are replaced. - 6.3 .1 Pumping of the spinnaker guy or halyard under any conditions is prohibited.
+Pumping of the spinnaker sheet or main sail is restricted to one pump per major wave. - .2 Hanging on the mast or shrouds to promote roll tacking or gybing is prohibited at all times.
+Under the racing rules, roll tacking or roll gybing shall not be a "necessary task." - 6.4 Safety Gear and Equipment.
+In addition to safety equipment required by Coast Guard and local regulations, the following equipment shall be carried onboard for one design racing. - · Permanently installed navigation lights in working order - · Fixed non-electric compass

-- · Five soft wood plugs of size to fit each below waterline through hull fitting - · One permanently fitted manual bilge pump operable from the cockpit with all hatches, lockers and companionways closed.
-If handle is removable, it shall be tethered to prevent loss - · Two rigid buckets with lanyards having a minimum capacity of two gallons each - · One anchor and rode - · Radar reflector (with minimum diameter of 8-10") - · Depth sounder (or lead line) - · Radio receiver capable of receiving weather bulletins - · Safety harnesses for at least 50% of crew - · Distress signals meeting USCG requirements - · Heaving line (minimum 50' length) within reach of the helmsman
+- · Fog horn - · Two water resistant flashlights - · Two fire extinguishers of type and capacity required by local and Coast Guard regulations - · PFD for each member of the crew - · One throw-able lifesaving device within reach of the helmsman - · Equipment capable of disconnecting or severing the standing rigging - · First Aid Kit and manual - · Five soft wood plugs of size to fit each below waterline through hull fitting - · One permanently fitted manual bilge pump operable from the cockpit with all hatches, lockers and companionways closed.
+If handle is removable, it shall be tethered to prevent loss - · Two rigid buckets with lanyards having a minimum capacity of two gallons each - · One anchor and rode - · Radar reflector (with minimum diameter of 8-10") - · Depth sounder (or lead line) - · Radio receiver capable of receiving weather bulletins - · Distress signals meeting USCG requirements - · Heaving line (minimum 50' length) within reach of the helmsman